CLIENT : Dislocate and The Royal Botanic Gardens Victoria

 Dislocate have previously worked with hot air and helium balloons and will build on this experience to create a spectacular, functional, ever changing set piece for outdoor performances.

-Technical drawing are complete and construction will commence shortly.
+Technical drawing are complete and the balloon is under construction.

 This project is supported by the Victorian Government through Creative Victoria.